How Long Does Molly Last? How Long Does MDNA Last? How Long Does Ecstacy Last?

-Molly is extremely psychologically addictive.
-Those addicted to molly will experience withdrawal when they quit using the drug.
+Molly is extremely psychologically addictive and those addicted to molly will experience withdrawal when they quit using the drug.
 Withdrawal happens because the user’s brain becomes dependent on ecstasy to function.

 Taking molly increases the activity of neurotransmitters—specifically those that influence feelings of happiness and love—in the brain.
 This causes the euphoric high and positive emotions associated with using molly.
 However, this increase in activity also quickly depletes the brain’s supply of the chemicals needed to feel this way.

 After prolonged use, the user’s brain can become dependent on molly to function and experience these positive feelings.
 When someone quits taking the drug, they’ll go through withdrawal as their brain tries to relearn how to operate properly without it.
-During withdrawal, users typically experience the opposite of what they felt while high, like depression and anxiety.
-They’ll also intensely crave the drug.
+During withdrawal, users typically experience the opposite of what they felt while high, like depression and anxiety, and they’ll also intensely crave the drug.

 The symptoms of molly withdrawal tend to be primarily psychological, but some users experience physical effects as well.
 The symptoms and duration of withdrawal vary by person.
 Some of the things that affect the withdrawal process include:

 - The frequency and duration of drug use

 - Metabolism and overall health

 A user who has multiple addictions may also have a more intense and complicated withdrawal, and a user who has co-occurring mental health disorders may also experience additional challenges.

 Withdrawal from molly can produce serious psychological symptoms and some users may experience physical discomfort.
 However, the physical effects are typically mild and not life-threatening.
 Molly withdrawal symptoms may include: